 Why does it need our help?

 Historically occurring throughout coastal forests in Northwestern California and Oregon, the Humbolt marten was thought to be extinct until it was rediscovered in 1997.
 These martens have been wiped out from 95% of their historic range, and fewer than 500 are thought to currently survive.
 Decades of unregulated fur trapping followed by habitat loss and fragmentation from unregulated timber harvesting are likely the two most important factors that caused declines in the distribution and abundance of Humboldt martens.
-Continued logging of old growth forests, predation, and human- caused mortality from vehicle collisions and trapping, have threatened the small population of martens.
+Continued logging of old growth forests, predation, and human-caused mortality from vehicle collisions and trapping, continue to threaten the small population of martens.
 Current research shows that just 2 or 3 human caused deaths could wipe out the Oregon central coast population.
 If threats like these are left unaddressed, these cute but fierce carnivores could become extinct in the next 30 years.
 California has already taken the necessary steps to protect the rare marten by unanimously granting the species state Endangered Species Act protections.
 Oregon Wildlife Commissioners, on the other hand, denied conservation groups’ petition to list the species as ‘endangered’ under the state ESA.
-At the federal level, a decision will be announced soon whether or not the U.S. Fish and Wildlife Service announced that the Humboldt marten will receive federal protection as a threatened species under the Endangered Species Act.
+Ten years after the initial petition, in September 2020, the U.S. Fish and Wildlife Service announced that the Humboldt marten will receive federal protection as a threatened species under the Endangered Species Act.

 Did you know?